Richard Peniket

 Richard James Peniket (born 4 March 1993) is an association football manager and former player who played as a forward.
-He is currently manager of Emirati club Gulf United.
+He last managed Emirati club Gulf United.

 Playing career

 Walsall

 Peniket was born in Stourbridge, West Midlands, and began his football career with Walsall.

 Fulham

 In 2009, despite interest from Manchester United, Peniket joined Fulham.
 In June 2010, Peniket signed his first professional contract, keeping him until 2013.

 In October 2011, Peniket joined League Two club Hereford on a one-month loan, later extended until the end of the season.
 He made his Football League debut in the 2–1 home defeat to Bristol Rovers on 10 January 2012, replacing Delroy Facey for the last twelve minutes of the match.

 On 30 August 2012, Peniket signed for Conference National team Kidderminster Harriers on a loan deal from Fulham until January 2013.
 He made his début for Kidderminster in a 1–1 draw against Barrow, coming on as a substitute in the 71st minute.
 On 21 November, Fulham confirmed that Peniket had been recalled.

 Peniket signed for Conference side AFC Telford United on a one-month loan on 29 January 2013 and made his début the same day, against Kidderminster Harriers away, losing the match 1–0.
 Peniket scored his first ever senior goal for AFC Telford United against Hyde at New Bucks Head on 12 February 2013.

 On 2 March 2013, Peniket signed for Conference South club Farnborough on an initial one-month loan deal.
 On 22 March 2013, this loan was extended until the end of the season.

 Peniket was one of twelve players released by Fulham at the end of the 2012–13 Premier League season.